niklases/PyPEF/README.md

     <img src=".github/imgs/crossval_pgym_violin.png" alt="drawing" width="750"/>
 </p>

+The official supervised ProteinGym benchmark runs can be performed using scripts provided at [scripts/ProteinGym_runs/official](scripts/ProteinGym_runs/official).
+However, these benchmark runs are time-consuming, as cross-validation must be performed for each dataset and across all the split methods being evaluated.

 <a name="api-usage"></a>
 ## API Usage for Sequence Encoding
-For script-based encoding of sequences using PyPEF and the available AAindex-, OneHot- or DCA-based techniques, the classes and corresponding functions can be imported, i.e. `OneHotEncoding`, `AAIndexEncoding`, `GREMLIN` (DCA),  `PLMC` (DCA), and `DCAHybridModel`.
+For script-based encoding of sequences using PyPEF and the available AAindex-, OneHot- or DCA-based techniques, the classes and corresponding functions can be imported, i.e. `OneHotEncoding`, `AAIndexEncoding`, `GREMLIN` (DCA),  `PLMC` (DCA), and `DCALLMHybridModel`.
 In addition, implemented functions for CV-based tuning of regression models can be used to train and validate models, eventually deriving them to obtain performances on retained data for testing.
 An exemplary script and a Jupyter notebook for CV-based (low-*N*) tuning of models and using them for testing is provided at [scripts/Encoding_low_N/api_encoding_train_test.py](scripts/Encoding_low_N/api_encoding_train_test.py) and [scripts/Encoding_low_N/api_encoding_train_test.ipynb](scripts/Encoding_low_N/api_encoding_train_test.ipynb), respectively.

 <p align="center">
     <img src=".github/imgs/low_N_avGFP_extrapolation.png" alt="drawing" width="500"/>